MNiMORPH/MNiMORPH.github.io/_pages/prospective.md

 * Geospatial computation and topographic analysis
 * Mathematics, physics, and fluid mechanics -->

-### Field-oriented fluvial geomorphology
+### Field/Geochron/GIS-oriented fluvial geomorphology/landscape evolution

-***M.S. student (Minnesota State University, Mankato)***
+***Graduate student To Be Determined***

-* Working with Phil Larson
+* Working with Phil Larson as primary advisor
-* Linking late Quaternary fluvial-system change and geochronology
+* Linking Quaternary fluvial-system change and geochronology
-* Connections between soils geomorphology, weathering, and landscape change
+* Connections between geomorphology, sedimentology, and landscape evolution

 <!--
 Shanti is working on this; Andy intends to do much of this work with undergrads